sharu-91/postgres_migration/HOW_TO_RUN.md

 ## Running the Utility (`main.py`)

-The `main.py` script provides a command-line interface to interact with the PostgreSQL utilities.
+The `main.py` script provides a command-line interface to interact with the database utilities.

 **General Usage**:
 ```bash